 Wetland Equipment designed a patented feature called the knuckle bottom, which allows 360 turning.
 Wetland designed this to allow each machine to operate just like a land track machine.
 No need to use boom and arm to turn or maneuver, with Wetland Equipment’s oversized drive system, turning is effortless and easy.

-One of the biggest advantages Wetland Equipment has over competition is the size of the pontoons.
+One of the biggest advantages Wetland Equipment has over the competition is the size of the pontoons.
 Wetland engineers have taken the minimum amount of floatation need and added an additional 20% more floatation.

 Wetland Equipment has the only equipment that can float and travel at the same time.
 Wetland has designed each amphibious excavator to operate just like on land tracks and has taken out any limitations to the equipment.
 Check the Excavators and Carriers specifications sheet and see the sizes of our equipment.

-Designed to Fit
+Designed To Fit

 In the construction phase, everything is cut out prior to any welding.
 Each piece fits perfectly, and due to the drafting and engineering, any part can be reproduced, or the whole amphibious undercarriage, so that it replaces the old one exactly.
 The channels are not heated and bent to conform to the pontoon bottoms either; instead, they are computer rolled to fit exactly when welded into place, thereby retaining temper and abrasive resistance.
-This should be very important considerations for prospective clients knowing that what they are purchasing is not being built in someone’s back yard.
+This should be a very important considerations for prospective clients knowing that what they are purchasing is not being built in someone’s back yard.

-Wetland's cleat and Recess Track design eliminates mud buildup, increases chain life, and avoids track jumping and down time.
+Wetland's cleat and Recess Track design eliminates mud buildup, increases chain life, and avoids track jumping and downtime.
 Three inches of mud and debris accumulations on top of the pontoon can add 10,000 lbs. to the system, reducing flotation and chain life.

 We build the largest pontoons available.
-Our pontoons will float with lots of free board.
+Our pontoons will float with lots of freeboard.
 This is best when going from mud/swamp to water.
-With the extra flotation all you have to do is track into the water and they will clean themselves.
+With the extra flotation, all you have to do is track into the water and they will clean themselves.
 With other competitive pontoons that have less buoyancy, you may have to carry a water pump on the equipment to clean the pontoons each time before entering the water.

-Competitive pontoons have very little slope (rake) in front or rear.
+Competitive pontoons have a very little slope (rake) in front or rear.
 They require excavator or winch assistance when climbing a steep bank/levee causing environmental damage as well as wasted operator time.
 Wetland's long slope design allows the entering and exiting of canals and rivers without assistance or damage to either bank.